alexandreroman/chatfoundry/README.md

 If you are using a Cloud Foundry instance other than PWS, make sure you bind a Redis service to this app.

+If you're running this app locally, you need a running Redis instance.
+You can use the official Redis Docker image:

+    $ docker run --name redis --rm -p "6379:6379/tcp" redis:5

 ## Enjoy!